Servo welding actuators improve weld quality, reduce costs

 Resistance spot welding is used extensively in auto frame and body construction, and robotic welding lines are familiar sights in many plants.
 This type of welding requires speed, exact placement of welds, and precise pressure on weld tips.
 Most resistance spot welding robots rely on servo welding actuators to control cycle timing and pressure on weld tips.
 Because robots need to adjust to new car models, these linear actuators have to be easy to reprogram.

 Electric servo welding actuators can help reduce costs and improve weld quality with shorter cycle times and exact weld tip pressure.
-Our recent white paper explains how.
-Download it now, or view our slideshow.

 Electric servo actuators have many advantages over pneumatic cylinders But it’s crucial to specify the right electric actuator for the task.
 These brief case studies explain how the right servo welding actuator can improve manufacturing processes.